Azure/fleet/README.md

 kind-cluster-1   True     25m
 ```

-Now we can go ahead and use the workload orchestration capabilities offered by fleet, please follow the link which details the various features offered https://github.com/Azure/fleet/tree/main/docs/howtos
+Now we can go ahead and use the workload orchestration capabilities offered by fleet, please start with the [concept](https://github.com/Azure/fleet/tree/main/docs/concepts/README.md) to
+understand the details of various features offered by fleet.

 ## Code of Conduct